MicrosoftDocs/power-platform/power-platform/guidance/coe/almacceleratorpowerplatform-advancedmaker.md

 1. Once you have created or imported your solution, you are going to need to Choose a Profile for the solution so you can associate the solution to a specific Organization, Project, Repository, Target Branch, and Environments where you'll be able to deploy the solution into.

-   - Select Choose a Profile for your Solution in the Solution list.
+   - Select **Choose a Profile** for your Solution in the Solution list.
-   - In the Solution Profile Dialog select a Profile and Select Save.
+   - In the Solution Profile Dialog select a **Profile** and Select **Save**.

     > [!NOTE]
     > Depending on wether you are an admin or not, you'll be able to create new deployment profiles from here.
 If you are a maker the likelihood is that an administrator from your organization has made some profiles available for you to choose from.
 If still nothing suits what you want, you'll need to work with your administrator to request a new profile.

 1. Once you have a profile associated, you can also begin to configure your solution for deployment.
-Select the **Configure Deployment Settings link** under the name of the Solution.
+Select the **Configure Deployment Settings** link under the name of the Solution.
 On the configuration deployment page, you'll see the following items:

    - Deployment Environment List (for example, Validation, Test, and Production).